wcjameson/MTGOrganizer/capstone-proposal.md

 If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.
 Be able to reference a MTG database by set or specific card from the API.
 Be able to search your own collection by card name.

 User Authentication?
+Provide user with the allowed gameFormat for a card.
+Quick reference button for all game formats?
+Button to see legal status of card; Is this card banned?

+Open a random booster functionality?

 What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?
 MTG API ( https://docs.magicthegathering.io/ )